port-labs/port-docs/docs/platform-overview/port-components/formula-properties.md

 ```

 :::note
-Remember that since mirror properties are treated as user-defined properties, when referencing them in formula properties, there is no need for a preceding dollar sign (`$`)
+Remember that since Mirror Properties are treated as user-defined properties, when referencing them in Formula Properties, there is no need for a preceding dollar sign (`$`).
 :::